jamescharl123/jamescharl123/README.md

-- 👋 Hi, I’m @jamescharl123
+- 👋 Hi, I’m Tahir hussain
-- 👀 I’m interested in nothing
+- 👀 I’m interested in Cash
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Forex Trading
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Nothing
-- 📫 How to reach me ...
+- 📫 How to reach me @risky_boii my instagram

 <!---
 jamescharl123/jamescharl123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.